Order of Light: Book Two of New Blood

 Interior: BW

-Keywords: fantasy, kilpack, sight, new blood, epic fantasy
+Keywords: fantasy, kilpack, epic fantasy, knight, dark fantasy

 Refunds: No